 As far as the central Baja California peninsula goes, the Cochimi were the original settlers of the area.
 The Cochimi language bears a resemblance to the Yuman language of the area.
 As far as the indigenous Mexican tribes go, the Cochimi were very unique in the food they ate and the practices they followed.

 Baja Tribe: Cucapás

-The Cucapás are a group of Native Americans from the Baja California, Sonora and Arizona.
+The Cucapás are a group of Native Americans from Baja California, Sonora, and Arizona.
 The name translates to “cloud people,” which originated from the fog on the Colorado River.
-Cucapás were originally a part of Patayan culture, which is why they were big on agriculture in addition to relying on hunting and gathering food.
+Cucapás was originally a part of Patayan culture, which is why they were big on agriculture in addition to relying on hunting and gathering food.

 Indigenous Tribe of Baja: Kiliwa

 The Kiliwa live between the Cochimi and the Pai Pai in northern Baja California.
 While the Nakipa group is often considered separate from Kiliwa, there is also evidence to suggest that both groups spoke the same Kiliwa language.
 While the Kiliwa were believed to have been a large group at one point, the population had severely declined by the time of Mexican independence in 1821.